htcondor/htcondor/docs/man-pages/condor_submit.rst

  noop_job_exit_code = <return value>
     When **noop_job**\ :index:`noop_job<single: noop_job; submit commands>` is in
-    the submit description file and evaluates to ``True``, this command allows the job to specify the return value as shown in the job’s log file job terminated event.
+    the submit description file and evaluates to ``True``, this command allows the job to specify the return value as shown in the job's log file job terminated event.
 If not specified, the job will show as having terminated with status 0.
 This overrides any value specified with